Envirometrix/PredictiveSoilMapping/02-Software.md

 #> URL: http://gsif.r-forge.r-project.org/
 ```

 A copy of the most-up-to-date and stable versions of plotKML and GSIF is also available on [github](https://github.com/cran/GSIF).
-To run only some specific function from the GSIF package you could do for example:
+To run only some specific function from the GSIF package you can do e.g.:

 ```r